Posted in Drunk Driving Charges on October 21, 2014

 Her attorney commented that asset forfeiture laws on Indian reservations are different from the laws in other parts of Arizona.
 Drivers may not realize they are in the jurisdiction of the tribe while driving on a stretch of highway that cuts through the reservation.
 If stopped with even very small amounts of marijuana on this stretch of highway, drivers can have their assets seized.

 Tribal authorities noted that the girl had more than just one joint in her vehicle.
 They stated that she was carrying more than one variety of the drug as well as drug paraphernalia.
 They said that officers could smell marijuana once the student opened her car window.

 Dealing with the consequences of a DUI is challenging in its own right, without the additional burden of asset forfeiture.
-The assistance of an attorney experienced in defending those charged with drunk driving and related offenses can help Arizona residents achieve better outcomes.
+The assistance of a Glendale DUI attorney experienced in defending those charged with drunk driving and related offenses can help Arizona residents achieve better outcomes.

 Source: AZFamily.com, “ASU student says Salt River tribal police stole her car,” Jason Volentine, Oct.
 17, 2014